padraigoc/react-item-browser/ReadMe.md

 ## Activity Finder

 Single-page web application to help you find the most popular activites at any location.
-User can input any location, an activity (Such as Thai Food, bikingm, shopping) and the most popular results according to Foursquares API will return.
+User can input any location, an activity (Such as Thai Food, biking, shopping) and the most popular results according to Foursquares API will return.

 Front-end is built using React.js, Back-end is built using Node.js with an Express Server.